The-Binary-0-1/namizun/readme.md

 - If you are using a **dedicated server**, it is suggested to virtualize it and use your virtual servers.\
 In this way, your traffic will be distributed among more IPs and will prevent you from being banned.

-## Donate:

-If you enjoyed this script you could donate me by donating!\
-Your support allows me to continue my work, **fight against Internet censorship in Iran**

-`USDT (TRC20) or TRON : TDuBY7FpRkaMU1rhQjQa6sqpNdKhmM8Nx3`

-`USDT (ERC20) : 0xFAFaf5D1e2e6a11F04e318430ff01031B63A58e1`